Freedom Farm Sanctuary states its purpose plainly.

 The old archived piece admired the rehabilitation work.
 It said less about why the founders insist on tours, schools, workshops, and public storytelling.

-That public-facing structure is the real key.
+That public-facing structure is the key.
 Freedom Farm is trying to convert pity into relationship.
 It is asking people to see the difference between loving "animals" in general and meeting specific animals whose histories expose the cost of industrial indifference.

 That does not guarantee visitors change their habits.
 It does make change more imaginable.